celery/celery/docs/userguide/workers.rst

 Process Signals
 ===============

-The celeryd main process overrides the following signals:
+The worker's main process overrides the following signals:

 +--------------+-------------------------------------------------+
 | :sig:`TERM`  | Warm shutdown, wait for tasks to complete.      |